 At a few points in my life, I can recall experiencing anger that didn’t dissipate for weeks or months.

 My outlet was usually writing words to people I was angry at that validated my anger.
 It was like a release.
 Of course, I’d rather have coped with it differently at the time and chosen to explain myself more effectively or chosen to not say anything at all, but I was a teenager in the depths of mental health struggles and in a lot of pain, which is not an excuse, but a reason; a means of understanding; a passage of time I would one day unlearn.
-“When we know better, we do better.”
-When we feel better, we choose better.

 I got to a point more recently where I didn’t allow myself to experience anger at all because mine was so frowned upon and misunderstood in past experiences.
 When I would feel anger coming on, I vehemently avoided it.
 Sometimes when I see other people’s anger, great fear and sadness overcomes me.
 I never want anyone else to feel similarly because of me.